 Browns Valley is a tiny city located in the state of Minnesota.
-With a population of 535 people and just one neighborhood, Browns Valley is the 443rd largest community in Minnesota.
-Browns Valley has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 511 people and just one neighborhood, Browns Valley is the 443rd largest community in Minnesota.
+Browns Valley has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.37% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Browns Valley telecommute to their jobs.
+Overall, about 19.37% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Browns Valley has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Browns Valley has few renters and college students.
 But the biggest reason it is quieter in Browns Valley than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Browns Valley may be for you.

-The citizens of Browns Valley have a very low rate of college education: just 6.85% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Browns Valley has a very low overall level of education: only 6.85% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Browns Valley in 2022 was $22,118, which is low income relative to Minnesota and the nation.
 This equates to an annual income of $88,472 for a family of four.
 However, Browns Valley contains both very wealthy and poor people as well.